Get to Know Sarah

 Grief and Loss

 We all face loss in our lives.
 Some losses can be very complicated, causing us to be unable to find a way forward.
 You may be asking “Why did this happen to me?”, “What will life be like?”, or “Why them and not me?”
 Grief is a natural response to loss.
 You may experience a variety of painful emotions.
 You may be angry, in shock, sad, or in disbelief.
 Along with this emotional pain, you may also be experiencing difficulties with sleeping, eating, concentrating, or your day to day life.
 From my own personal experience I found that there is no right or wrong way to grieve.
 Our loss never really leaves us but we are able to manage the emotional pain, cope, and move forward with life.
 Together we can work through the unbearable emotions and pain and find ways to overcome.

 A bit about me

-I am a local Austinite, married, and the mother of a toddler and white fluffy dog.
+I am a local Austinite, married, and the mother of a toddler, and 2 white fluffy dogs.
 Since becoming a mother, I have realized how important it is to balance my time, so I make sure to give at least 15 minutes to myself at the end of every day.
 If I am not working, I am at home planting in the yard, collecting plants for inside, entertaining my kiddo, revamping furniture, or taking a leisurely stroll in the neighborhood.
 I love naps, spending time with my friends and family, chips and queso, and a nice glass of rosé.

 Throughout my life I have faced many experiences that have led me to where I am today.
 Even though I am a therapist, I too still have to work hard at being the best version of me.
 I love my “job” , and have found that I learn more and more about myself with every encounter I share with clients!
 I hope that my clients feel the same way too and look forward to meeting you!